2sungryul/facedetect/README.md

 # What to do on Jetson nano

+Add in .bashrc as follows.

+export DISPLAY=:0.0

+xhost +

 How to download, build, and run on Jetson nano

 $ git clone https://github.com/2sungryul/facedetect.git